ropensci/refsplitr/README.md

 [![Project Status: Active – The project has reached a stable, usable state and is being actively developed.](http://www.repostatus.org/badges/latest/active.svg)](http://www.repostatus.org/#active)

-Update to refnet package for processing Web of Science Records
+refnet: an R package for processing Web of Science Records and mapping georeferenced coauthorship networks

-refnet was v1.0 of a R package to read, analyze and visualize Thomson-Reuters Web of Knowledge/Science, ISI and SCOPUS format reference data files.
-Social network analyses, geocoding of addresses and spatial visualization are supported.
-The original package development was by Forrest Stevens and Emilio Bruna and was on r-forge (https://r-forge.r-project.org/projects/refnet/), but in December 2017 Bruna moved it to github to update the package as refnet2.  <b>Please make all future changes via this Github repo!
+refnet (v1.0) is an R package to read, organize, geocode, analyze, and visualize Clarivate Web of Knowledge/Web of Science, ISI, and SCOPUS format reference data files for scientometric, social network, and Science of Science analyses.
+The original package development was by Forrest Stevens and Emilio M. Bruna and was on r-forge (https://r-forge.r-project.org/projects/refnet/); in December 2017 Bruna moved it to Github to facilitate updating the package for submission to CRAN.  <b>Please make all future changes via this Github repo!
 Do *not* make a repo mirror of the R-forge version.</b>

 ## Installation